-- 1 Move high visibility crosswalk and RRFB to crest of hill.
-Add passive detection to the existing RRFB. - 2 Install high visibility crosswalk.
+- $1\,$ Move high-visibility crosswalk and RRFB to crest of hill.
+Add passive detection to the existing RRFB. - 2 Install high-visibility crosswalk.
 Install two curb ramps with tactile warning pads.
-Install flex posts to encourage Right in right out only. - 3 Enhance the pedestrian path by adding lighting and installing a fence between the path and drainage ditch - 4 Add pedestrian scale street lighting to Amador Ave.

-5 Explore adding traffic calming elements to Amador Ave, such as spped feedback signs and visually narrowing the travel lanes by striping the edge of the parking lanes, if the requirements are met per the City's Traffic Calming Program.
+Install flex posts to encourage Right-in right-out - 3 Enhance the pedestrian path by adding lighting and installing a fence between the path and drainage ditch - 4 Add pedestrian scale street lighting to Amador Ave. - 5 Add traffic calming elements to Amador Ave, such as speed feedback signs and visually narrowing the travel lanes by striping the edge of the parking lanes.